 Since this is where you're likely to spend most of your theme-park time, choosing a nearby hotel makes it easy to nip back to your home base when everyone needs to unwind and recharge.
 Three deluxe hotels are moments away on the monorail, and budget-friendly Fort Wilderness Resort & Campground is a quick water-taxi ride away.
-Check out our maps of Disney World.

 There's no need to lug all of your baby gear with you.
 Pack ‘n Play cribs and bed guardrails are available upon request at each Disney Resort hotel, and every restaurant has plenty of high chairs.

 One huge advantage of traveling with kids under 5 is that they're not yet tied down to a school schedule.
 The upside is that you can visit when big kids are in school and Disney World is less crowded.

 03 of 11

 Before you leave home, measure your child's height in the shoes she'll wear at the parks.
 Check online to see attraction height restrictions, so you don't accidentally book FastPass+ for an attraction your child can't experience.
 Don't worry—there are myriad attractions with no height restriction at all.

 04 of 11

 Wear your comfiest shoes because you're going to walk for miles and miles.
 Even if your child is outgrowing her stroller at home, you'll be grateful to have one at Disney World.
 You can bring your own or rent a stroller at the entrance of each theme park.
 Need a stroller for multiple days?
 A length-of-stay rental rate knocks a few bucks off the per-diem price.Continue to 5 of 11 below.